-The Bend Park & Recreation District is planning for recreational access and riparian habitat restoration at parks along the Deschutes River.
+The Bend Park & Recreation District is planning for recreational access and habitat restoration at parks along the Deschutes River.
 River use has grown in popularity in recent years.
-Bend’s last sawmill closed 26 years ago.
-River recreation in Bend city limits became legal only 15 years ago.
+Bend’s last sawmill closed 26 years ago, and river recreation in Bend city limits became legal only 15 years ago.

-Today, park district residents own 16 parks along the Deschutes River, which include numerous access points to facilitate play in the water.
-Over 250,000 people floated through the Bend Whitewater Park last summer.
+Today, park district residents own 16 parks along the Deschutes River, which include numerous access points to facilitate water play.
+Over 205,000 people floated through the Bend Whitewater Park during the summer of 2020.
 However, in a recent survey, residents indicated that access to the river is still a top need.

-All this use has the potential to cause impacts such as riparian area trampling and bank erosion.
+All this use has the potential to cause impacts such as habitat degradation and bank erosion.
 Staff has completed an inventory and assessment of riverbank conditions on BPRD-owned property.
 This assessment summarized conditions and identified opportunities for restoration and improved river access.
 Staff also studied recreational use at its 16 river parks.
-Staff found that in addition to the 25 designated access points, users have created 80 additional access points.
+Staff found that in addition to the 25 designated access points, users have created 94 additional access points.
 In order to reverse the trend of damaged vegetation and erosion, the district will take a look at improving and consolidating access for these areas.

 The Deschutes River Access and Habitat Restoration Plan will involve the community to understand what types of access is desired, where recreational access and habitat restoration should occur, and which locations are priorities, given limited funding.